lheinman/aem-as-a-service/README.md

 1. If the command shows `active` and still AEM does not load (On a browser `http://localhost:4502`) then check the AEM logs.
 Path for the log file: `/<aem-folder>/crx-quickstart/logs/stdout.log`

 ## Notes
-1. The example above was tested on CentOS 7 and Ubuntu 17x, 18x
+1. The example above was tested on CentOS 7 and Ubuntu 24x, 18x
-2. AEM 6.3 version was used.
-Although the above process should work for AEM 6.x
+2. AEM CS version was used.